aboutsummaryrefslogtreecommitdiff

 • Bootless does not remove the threat of an evil tamperer but significantly reduces the attack surface.
 Exploits in the bootloader's stage0 would need to be significantly smaller to do their jobs and optionally also load an operating system (in case it's intended not to be noticed).

-• Spyware could still be installed in the firware or in specialized harware, which are plentyful in current computers.
+• Spyware could still be installed in the firmware or in specialized hardware, which are plentiful in current computers.

 Additional mitigations